One of the problems when troubleshooting why a 3-tier setup of NAV 2009 doesn’t work is, that the same error – typically this one on the SQL Server:

 When the NAV Server and SQL Server are on two different machines, a connection between Role Tailored Client (RTC) and the NAV Server requires Kerberos.
 Kerberos uses SPNs to locate which Windows account the NAV Server is running under.
 For this reason, each SPN must point to exactly one Windows account.

 Once you start setting up and troubleshooting a 3-tier setup it is easy to end up trying new SPNs on new accounts, and forgetting to remove the original SPNs.
-And you may end up with the same SPN assigned to two different Windows accounts.
-More about SPNs in this post:

 How to check if you have duplicate SPNs: